 Newsletters are a great way to distribute what's going on at your school or academic organization.
-Check out this free school newsletter template for Microsoft Word.
+Check out this free school newsletter and bulletin template for Microsoft Word.

 This free design is perfect for sharing info about local building projects, fundraising, and so much more!
 But remember—this design and the others can all be adapted and remixed!